rdlauer/articles/nativescript/serverless/post.md

 # What is Serverless and Why Does it Matter?

-Let's not kid ourselves, until [Pied Piper's "new internet"](https://www.wired.com/2017/06/pied-pipers-new-internet-isnt-just-possible-almost/) goes online and renders data centers irrelevant, the world will still run on the server.
-Whether under your desk or in an Azure cloud container, a server is still a server.
+Let's not kid ourselves, until [Pied Piper's "new internet"](https://www.wired.com/2017/06/pied-pipers-new-internet-isnt-just-possible-almost/) goes public and renders data centers irrelevant, the world will still run on the server.
+Whether under your desk or in a cloud container, a server is still a server.

 How many of us have had conversations with non-techie friends and family asking us what the *cloud* "is" and whether or not they should be "in" the cloud?
 Queue eye roll and a pithy explanation of how **the cloud is really just someone else's server**.